StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 Events can be sent to the StackState receiver API using the `events` property of the [JSON object](send_telemetry.md#send-telemetry-over-http).

 All events in StackState relate to a topology element or elements.
+Any of the event properties can be used to define an event stream in StackState.

-### Example event
+### Event JSON

 {% tabs %}
 {% tab title="Example event JSON" %}